RobinJadoul/nuboard/README.md

 other javascript stuff likely being needed already, I decided it could be a fun experiment to implement all of this in some framework that didn't look *too* horrendous.
+Note that the entire concept isn't really feasible without javascript, so here we are.
 Hence this being implemented in svelte.

 ## License